 I do believe that you will get out of this book more than what you invest.
 Just make sure you go in willing to discover something.
 Camus does what all writers aim to do with this short book, which is to contemplate life.
 Yeah, we like to entertain and oftentimes that causes several stories to be purely entertainment, but I think all writers desire to write something that changes something in the reader.
 Makes them richer for the experience.
-The 134 pages makes The Stranger a fairly quick read.
-Could easily be read over a weekend.
+The 134 pages makes The Stranger a fairly quick read and could easily be read over a weekend.
 Why not give it a shot (pun slightly intended)?

 One last fun fact, The Stranger was once synonymously published as The Outsider.
 I’ve never discovered how or why, but I think it had to do with translations as the book was originally written in French.